galaxyproject/training-material/topics/metabolomics/tutorials/qcxms-predictions/tutorial.md

 ---

-Mass spectrometry (MS) is a powerful analytical technique used in many fields, including proteomics, metabolomics, drug discovery and many more areas relying on compounds identification.
-Even though nowadays MS is a standard and popular method, there are still compounds which lack experimental spectra.
-In those cases, predicting mass spectra from the chemical structure can reveal useful structural information, help in compound identification and expand the spectral databases, improving the accuracy and efficiency of database search. [{% cite Zhu2023 %}, {% cite Allen2016Computational %}].
+Mass spectrometry (MS) is a powerful analytical technique used in many fields, including proteomics, metabolomics, drug discovery and many more areas relying on compound identifications.
+Even though nowadays MS is a standard and popular method, there are many compounds which lack experimental spectra.
+In those cases, predicting mass spectra from the chemical structure can reveal useful information, help in compound identification and expand the spectral databases, improving the accuracy and efficiency of database search. [{% cite Zhu2023 %}, {% cite Allen2016Computational %}].
 There have been several methods developed to predict mass spectra, which can be classified as either first-principles physical-based simulation or data-driven statistical methods [{% cite Zhu2023 %}].
-To the first category we can assign purely statistical theories (quasi-equilibrium theory (QET) or Rice–Ramsperger–Kassel–Marcus (RRKM) theories) [{% cite Vetter1994 %}], as well as QCEIMS [{% cite Wang2020 %}] and semiempirical GFNn-xTB [{% cite Koopman2019 %}] which use Born–Oppenheimer molecular dynamics (MD) combined with fragmentation pathways.
-Data-driven statistical methods reach back to 1960s when DENDRAL project was started by early AI scientists [{% cite Lindsay1980ApplicationsOA %}] – it applied rule-based heuristic programming.
+To the first category we can assign purely statistical theories (quasi-equilibrium theory (QET) or Rice–Ramsperger–Kassel–Marcus (RRKM) theories) [{% cite Vetter1994 %}], as well as QCxMS [{% cite Koopman2021 %}] and semiempirical GFNn-xTB [{% cite Koopman2019 %}] which use Born–Oppenheimer molecular dynamics (MD) combined with fragmentation pathways.
+Data-driven statistical methods - forming the second category - reach back to 1960s when the DENDRAL project (using rule-based heuristic programming) was started by early artificial intelligence (AI) scientists [{% cite Lindsay1980ApplicationsOA %}].
 More recently, CFM-ID has been introduced [{% cite Allen2014 %}, {% cite Allen2014metabolomics %}, {% cite Allen2016Computational %}, {% cite DjoumbouFeunang2019 %}, {% cite Wang2021 %}], which uses rule-based fragmentation and employs machine learning methods.
 Current advancements in machine learning led to recent work using deep neural networks that allow predicting spectra from molecular graphs or fingerprints [{% cite Wei2019 %}].

-You will be able to check out how QCxMS works in practice since we are going to use Galaxy tool suite based on this method [{% cite Grimme2013 %}, {% cite Bauer2014 %}, {% cite Bauer2016 %}].
+You will be able to check out how QCxMS works in practice since we are going to use Galaxy tool suite based on this method [{% cite Grimme2013 %}, {% cite Bauer2014 %}, {% cite Bauer2016 %}, {% cite Koopman2021 %}].
 Beforehand, we will generate conformers of the query molecule with [RDKit](http://www.rdkit.org) and we will use xTB for molecular optimisation [{% cite Bannwarth2020 %}].
 But first things first, let’s get some toy data to play with and crack on!

 > <question-title></question-title>